AdSoNaTuRaL/expenses-flutter/README.md

 </div>

 ### After install Flutter
-- Start with star and clone this repo.
+- Start with :star: and clone this repo.
 - Open the project in VSCode or Android Studio.
 - Run flutter pub get to get the packages
 - Start your emulator